DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/integrated-paging.md

 # IntegratedPaging Plugin Reference

-A plugin that performs local data paging.
+A plugin that performs built-in data paging.
 It also changes the current page if the provided one cannot be applied due to fewer available pages.

 ## User Reference